-- 1. Only bona-fide Central Florida youth agricultural organizations or FFA members residing in/or attending schools in the following counties Brevard, Lake, Orange, Osceola, Seminole, and Volusia are eligible to enter. - Exhibitors must meet grade level requirements and be active in a 2017-2018 youth agricultural organization (FFA or 4-H).
+- 1. Only bona-fide Central Florida youth agricultural organizations or FFA members residing in/or attending schools in the following counties Brevard, Lake, Orange, Osceola, Seminole, and Volusia are eligible to enter. - Exhibitors must meet grade level requirements and be active in a 2018-2019 youth agricultural organization (FFA or 4-H).
 The youth organization must be affiliated with at National Organization.
 "BREED" Associations DO NOT meet requirement of the Central Florida Fair Youth Livestock Programs. - 3.
 Exhibitors must be enrolled in elementary or secondary school. - 4.
 Exhibitors shall conform to the following standards in academics (cumulative grades are not considered): For FINAL ENTRY the exhibitor must have received a 2.0 GRADE POINT AVERAGE FOR THE PRECEDING SEMESTER.
-The preceding semester includes both 1st and 2nd nine weeks grades and semester exams if required, for the school year 2017-2018.
+The preceding semester includes both 1st and 2nd nine weeks grades and semester exams if required, for the school year 2018-2019.
 An "official" report card that exhibits grade for the preceding semester is the ONLY acceptable evidence allowed for entry. - Exhibitors needing a homeschooling form or an academic exception form must contact Jacki@centralfloridafair.com .
 Forms must be turned in at Skill A Thon.
 No late forms will be accepted. - 6.
 REPORT CARDS MUST BE TURNED IN WITH RECORD BOOKS! - 7.
-Ownership date is Friday, September 1, 2017.
+Ownership date is Saturday, September 1, 2018.

 - 8. Entry must be in the owner/exhibitor's name. - 9.
 Maximum of 8 sheep per exhibitor. - 10. \$15 per sheep entry fee required at time of online entry.
-Plus \$1 on-line service charge. - 11.
+Plus \$1 online service charge. - 11.
 Exhibitors may show registered or non-registered sheep. - 12.
-Sheep must be born between March 1, 2015 and December 1, 2017. - 13.
-Chapter/Club entries should be entered on-line in the exhibitor's name (contact Livestock office for details). - 14.
+Sheep must be born between January 1, 2016 and December 31, 2018. - Chapter/Club entries should be entered online in the following format: First Name: Student's first and last name Last Name: Club Name - 14.
 Divisions will include following: - a.
 Hair breed (Including but not limited to: Katahdin, Dorper, St. Augustine, St. Croix, Black Belly Barbados, etc. and any cross between these hair breeds) - b.
 Wool white face (Including but not limited to: Southdown, Dorset, Columbia, etc. and any cross between these wool breeds) - c.
 Wool black face (Including but not limited to: Hampshire, Suffolk, Shropshire, Oxford, etc. and any cross between these wool breeds) - d.
 All other breeds (AOB) (Including but not limited to: cross between hair and wool, cross between white face wool and back face wool, and any lamb not fitting into categories a, b or c noted above) - 15.
 Classes will be determined by the sheep's date of birth. - 16.
 All sheep must have a USDA animal identification tag. - 17.
 Exhibitors must be under the direct supervision of their FFA_advisor or youth agricultural organization leader/advisor at all times. - 18.
 Exhibitor must designate at time of online entry which organization (4-H/FFA/etc) they will conduct their project.
 No exhibitor will be allowed to change organizations after their entry has been accepted.